 Recent matters that Ben has worked on include:

-Ben trained with Shoosmiths and qualified as a solicitor in England & Wales in 2010.
-In 2013, he also was admitted as a solicitor in Scotland.
+Ben trained with Shoosmiths and qualified as a solicitor in England and Wales in 2010.
+In 2013, he was also admitted as a solicitor in Scotland.
 He is now a senior associate in Shoosmiths’ Dispute Resolution and Compliance team.
 Although based in Edinburgh, he works throughout the UK.